Horror film: Psychological horror

+Bill Gibron of PopMatters declared a mixed definition of the psychological horror film, ranging from definitions of anything that created a sense of disquiet or apprehension to a film where an audience's mind makes up what was not directly displayed visually.
+Gibron concluded it as a "clouded gray area between all out splatter and a trip through a cinematic dark ride."

+Religious horror

+Religious horror is a subgenre of horror film whose common themes are based on religion and focus heavily on supernatural beings, often with demons as the main antagonists that bring a sense of threat.
+Such films commonly use religious elements, including the crucifix or cross, holy water, the Bible, the rosary, the sign of the cross, the church, and prayer, which are forms of religious symbols and rituals used to depict the use of faith to defeat evil.

 Slasher film

-The slasher film is a horror subgenre, which involving a killer murdering a group of people (usually teenagers), usually by use of bladed tools.
-In his book on the genre, author Adam Rockoff that these villains represented a "rogue genre" of films with "tough, problematic, and fiercely individualistic."
+The slasher film is a horror subgenre which involves a killer murdering a group of people (often teenagers), usually by use of bladed tools.
+In his book on the genre, author Adam Rockoff wrote that these villains represented a "rogue genre" of films that are "tough, problematic, and fiercely individualistic."
 Following the financial success of Friday the 13th (1980), at least 20 other slasher films appeared in 1980 alone.
-These films usually revolved around five properties: unique social settings (campgrounds, schools, holidays) and a crime from the past committed (an accidental drowning, infidelity, a scorned lover) and a ready made group of victims (camp counselors, students, wedding parties).
+These films usually revolved around three properties: unique social settings (campgrounds, schools, holidays) and a crime from the past committed (an accidental drowning, infidelity, a scorned lover) and a ready made group of victims (camp counselors, students, wedding parties).
 The genre was derided by several contemporary film critics of the era such as Ebert, and often were highly profitable in the box office.
 The release of Scream (1996), led to a brief revival of the slasher films for the 1990s.
 Other countries imitated the American slasher film revival, such as South Korea's early 2000s cycle with Bloody Beach (2000), Nightmare (2000) and The Record (2000).

+Splatter film

+Splatter is a subgenre that depends on violence and gore to display and accentuate a fascination with the theatricality of mutilation and the vulnerability of the human body.

 Supernatural horror

-Supernatural horror films integrate supernatural elements, such as the afterlife, spirit possession and religion into the horror genre.
+Supernatural horror films, sometimes referred to as paranormal horror films, integrate supernatural elements, such as the afterlife, spirit possession and religion into the horror genre.
+Since they often focus on undead or non-physical beings, they may create unease in viewers without a visible presence on screen.
+This may include characters feeling a touch or chill in the air, furniture moving on its own, mysterious sounds, or lights flickering with no apparent cause.
+Prominent supernatural horror films include Paranormal Activity and The Conjuring.